rasendubi/blog/content/blog/literate-config/index.md

 Technically, I can achieve the same decoupling and atomicity by splitting NixOS configurations into multiple files.

 However, Org sections are much easier to create and work with.
-This results in me having more small sections.
+This results in me having smaller sections.

-Would I create a separate section for screen brightness if I didn't use org?
+Would I create a separate file for screen brightness if I didn't use org?
 Unlikely---I would probably just plug it into a larger "X configuration" file.

 ## Caveats